9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

 ### Challenges
 - The user should be able to input a number `n` and have the program print the first `n` terms of the Fibonacci sequence, instead of printing up to a fixed value of 100.
-- The user should beable to choose whether to print the Fibonacci sequence in reverse or forward order.
+- The user should be able to choose whether to print the Fibonacci sequence in reverse or forward order.

 ## Find the largest and smallest digit in a given number